bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 * VIDEO for each bug
 * Supply example code for each Kit / All kits (see bitmoji on GitHub)

-## Bonus A - Snap Kit Twitter Account Not Active Nor Informative
+## A - Snap Kit Twitter Account Not Active Nor Informative
 ### Steps To Reproduce
 1. Go to https://docs.snapchat.com/docs/
 2. Note the text